 Explore a New Mexico Pueblo

 Those looking to step back in time should head to the Puye Cliff Dwellings, a National Historic Landmark and home to the ancestors of today’s Santa Clara Pueblo people.
-Then, while Dad decides to hit the links for a round of golf at nearby Black Mesa Golf Club, let the kids expend some energy bowling at Big Rock Casino Bowling.
+Then hit the links for a round of golf at nearby Black Mesa Golf Club.
 When the stomachs start to growl, take the family to Burgers, Wings & Brews at the Santa Claran Hotel.

 A visit to one of New Mexico’s pueblos is a must-see during your stay.
 The Pueblo of Acoma, just west of Albuquerque, is one of the most scenic of the state’s nineteen Native American communities.
 Deemed “Sky City” due to its location on top of a 367-foot-high sandstone mesa, it offers a jaw-dropping view that’s hard to match.
 Take a guided walking tour to learn about the pueblo’s history and present day way of life, and make sure to stop at the Haak’u Museum, which houses one of the Southwest’s most exemplary collections of native pottery.